-Now that you’ve stopped giggling at the title of this recipe, these are a great way to add a little boozy bite to your New Year’s sweet table.
-These are basically slightly underbaked brownies that are broken up into pieces and mixed with your favourite liqueur.
+These festive treats are a great way to add a little boozy bite to your holiday sweet table.
+Rum balls are basically slightly underbaked brownies that are broken up into pieces and mixed with your favourite liqueur.
 One third of a cup of liqueur is the amount that’s perfect for me — but you can add more depending on your personal taste.
 I suggest you start with 1/3 of a cup and then taste the dough and adjust accordingly.
 Make sure to let the baked brownies cool completely before continuing with the recipe or you’ll end up with a dough that is too soft to shape into balls.
 I like to use coarse sanding sugar to coat these treats, but turbinado sugar also tastes great — especially if you’re using bourbon.
 The balls can be stored in an airtight container in the fridge for up to one week.

 - 3/4 cup salted butter, cut into cubes